 Spend less, save more

 You may not notice it, but your eight-hour-a-day obligation to make ends meet has plenty of baked-in costs.
 Beyond the transportation fees, how often do you roll out of bed late and opt to grab coffee and breakfast out?
-Beyond the nickels and dimes of day-to-day luxuries (which do add up), some remote workers are able to reduce or eliminate daycare and after-school childcare costs now that they’re no longer bound to a nine-to-five lifestyle.
+Beyond the nickels and dimes of day-to-day luxuries (which do add up), some remote workers are able to reduce or eliminate daycare and after-school childcare costs.
+All due to the fact that they’re no longer bound to a nine-to-five lifestyle.
 The domino effect can be tremendous — how many times are you totally worn out from a long day at work, and go out to eat or have something delivered for dinner?
 The dividends of having more time and freedom to navigate daily tasks will not only be a boon to your bank account, but also your overall health.

 The 9-to-5 becomes X-to-Y

 For the majority of people, their job dictates what they can and can’t do, where they can go, when they have to get up, and when they must call it a night.
 That’s not the worst thing; I imagine most people function quite well on a Monday-to-Friday existence.
 But why not live a little?
 Start a couple of hours late on Wednesday without worrying if the two (or four) margaritas you had at Taco Tuesday are going to decimate your morning meeting.
 Working extra on Thursday allows you to do a half-day Friday.
-Working remotely doesn’t mean that all your time constraints necessarily disappear; you may still have meetings and time-based obligations, but it certainly gives more wiggle room.
+Working remotely doesn’t mean that all your time constraints necessarily disappear.
+You may still have meetings and time-based obligations, but it certainly gives more wiggle room.
 It allows you to live a little, to be spontaneous.
 To go somewhere last minute — no need for notice — just grab your laptop and hit the road.

 The cold hard stats